Looking past commodities slump, Sweden moves a town for a mine

 Most of the town’s 1,100 buildings, apart from a few structures including the church, will be demolished and rebuilt in the new town.

-“The church will be taken apart, piece by piece, then rebuilt in exactly the same way three kilometers to the east,” vicar Lars Jarlemyr said.
+“The church will be taken apart, piece by piece, then rebuilt in exactly the same way three kilometres to the east,” vicar Lars Jarlemyr said.

 LKAB will either pay owners 125 percent of their property’s value or provide a new home.